kdave/btrfs-progs/Documentation/dev-send-stream.rst

 ----------------

-The stream starts with a descriptor bytes ``btrfs-stream`` followed by version stored as litte endian u32.
+The stream starts with a descriptor bytes ``btrfs-stream`` followed by version stored as little endian u32.
 Then the sequence of commands starts.
 The expected start is a subvolume or snapshot followed by commands to change the data.

 Command structure